 - Barbie as the Princess and the Pauper: King Dominic is kind and understanding, and his kingdom is in such good shape that he is willing to share his wealth by marrying Princess Anneliese to save her kingdom from going bankrupt (a rather selfless act considering he probably had richer prospects with bigger dowries to choose from).
 At the end of the film, Dominic teams up with Julian to stop the Big Bad Preminger from finishing off his scheme to take over Anneliese's kingdom.
 He also doesn't think less of Erica after finding out she is actually a pauper and in fact, ends up marrying her, showing that he doesn't heed to class hierarchies.

 - Disney kings include:

-- Mufasa in The Lion King.
-The sequels show that Simba is following in his father's footsteps.
+- The sequels show that Simba is following in his father's footsteps.
 During his reign, vegetation is lush and his pride and other animals thrive.

 - The emperor from Disney's Mulan was more concerned with protecting his people from the invading Huns than with his own safety.